salsify/goldiloader/README.md

 ## Limitations

 Goldiloader leverages the ActiveRecord eager loader so it shares some of the same limitations.
+See [eager loading workarounds](#eager-loading-limitation-workarounds) for some potential workarounds.

 ### has_one associations that rely on a SQL limit